hellerve/ptolemy/README.md

 somewhat frightening.
 I like how open the early architecture of Google was, because it is an interesting piece of technology.

+* [Iago Attacks: Why the System Call API is a Bad Untrusted RPC Interface](https://cseweb.ucsd.edu/~hovav/dist/iago.pdf) by **Stephen Checkoway & Hovav Shacham** (2013)

+I can’t say I understand the threat model of this paper fully, but what I can say is that the technical details are interesting, and the descriptions are worth reading.
+I quite enjoy learning about the nitty-gritty internals of memory allocators, even if their explicit goal is to break applications.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)